-Why Tripadvisor ranking of the best restaurants in Algarve is misleading?
+Why Tripadvisor ranking of the best restaurants in Algarve is totally misleading

 When you type on google the search “best restaurants in Algarve”, the first 3 lines will probably be Tripadvisor links.
 Working and living in Algarve as an hotel manager and tour operator, and being a lover of genuine food, made of passion and knowledge of local ingredients, I cannot remain silent in front of the “users-generated” ranking shown by Tripadvisor to millions of visitors in the Algarve every year.

-If you don’t have time to read the full article about the reasons why it would be better NOT TO USE Tripadvisor to look for a restaurant with Portuguese Cuisine, and you are just looking for unbiased restaurants’ recommendations, I suggest you to look directly in this list created by an experienced journalist, passionate about local cuisine.
+If you don’t have time to read the full article about the reasons why it would be better NOT TO USE Tripadvisor when you are looking for a restaurant with Portuguese Cuisine, and you are just looking for unbiased restaurants’ recommendations, I suggest you to look directly in this list created by an experienced journalist, passionate about local cuisine.
 It’s written in Portuguese but with a simple copy and paste on google translator you get access to a balanced and honest collection of 40 restaurants offering a wide selection of Portuguese ingredients and recipes.

 First Problem – Misleading Classification

 The Portuguese cuisine is serious.
 It’s not a badge that you hang at the entrance or self-attribute to yourself on the internet.
 It comes from afar, from the knowledge of the territory, the seasonal ingredients, the preservation processes and the thousand recipes that are used to prepare them.
 The sad ranking that presents itself to my eyes makes me sink into a feeling of anger mixed with deep dismay.

 - Area: Algarve